Kerdis01/CSC3002/README.md

 Install Requirements for "Final" System

-1. Clone the repository to your desired destination
+1. Clone the repository to your desired destination.

-2. Create a virtual environment within the final system's directory
+2. Create a virtual environment within the final system's directory:

   ```cd final```